fuse-open/docs/articles/charting/charting.md

 - `baseline` (per-axis) the relative position of the baseline (usually the zero point)
 - `hasNext` whether `Offset`,`Limit` could be increased to reveal more data
-- `hasPrev` whether `Offest` could be decreased to reveal more data
+- `hasPrev` whether `Offset` could be decreased to reveal more data
 - `count` the number of data points shown on the plot
 - `dataMaxline`, `dataMinline`  (per-axis) the relative position of the max/min value in the full data set